Everything you need to know about the UK’s hotel quarantine policy

 So, what is it?

-Given the travel ban in place from the 33 high-risk countries, non-nationals and non-residents who have been in the designated high-risk counties in the past 10 days have been banned from entering the U.K. Those who are still allowed to enter the country will be able to do so only through one of six airports in England.
+Given the travel ban in place from high-risk countries, non-nationals and non-residents who have been in the designated high-risk counties in the past 10 days have been banned from entering the U.K. Those who are still allowed to enter the country will be able to do so only through one of six airports in England.

 Those who can still enter the U.K. from one of the travel ban countries will have to undergo their mandatory 10-day quarantine in a government-approved hotel.